9th AF Patch

 Target Illustrations

 416th BG Combat Mission Target Illustrations were typically Aerial Reconnaissance Photographs or Maps provided by the British Air Ministry and varied considerably in thier identification style.
 Most maps used in target referencing were produced by the Geographical Section, General Staff (GSGS, also known as MI 4) operated under the Director of Military Operations and Intelligence.
-(NARA.
+(TNA.
 "Military maps of the Second World War")

 As noted earlier, Mission target Mean/Main Point of Impact (M.P.I.) or Aiming Point (A.P.) locations were usually referenced by a 6-digit Grid Coordinate Reference on a specific Target Illustration or based on the Modified British System grid coordinate system.
 The first 3 digits of the Grid Coordinate Reference represents the X-axis or West-East coordinate, the last 3 digits the Y-axis or North-South coordinate.
 These Grid Coordinate Reference values were only valid for the identified Target Illustration or a specific Modified British System 100 km quadrangle.